BhawickJain/groceries/CONTRIBUTING.md

 ```
 Running this command will update the `.gitmodule` which means the change, if committed, will affect all developers who clone or merge your changes.
 In general, if you need to change the branch of a `submodule`, `cd` and `checkout` is the easiest most familiar option and won't affect anyone else.

+For more information refer to the guides in [github docs](https://github.blog/2016-02-01-working-with-submodules/) and official [git docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules).